AzurAPI/v2/source/includes/_sort.md

 # Sorting Information
-> The functions below returns JSON structured like this:
+> The Resultant JSON is structured like this:

 ```json
 {